sigmacloud/frontend-developer-homework/README.md

 You may use any 3rd party libraries you know well that seem like a fit for the scenario.
 List the libraries in the README and a blurb about why you chose each one.

 Develop for modern browsers and test in them.
 Your loved ones might be Firefox users even if you’re a diehard Safari or Chrome user.

+Please don't check your code into a public repo.

 Good luck!